npvoid/SparseSpikingBackprop/README.md

 python main.py --dataset SHD
 ```

+You can also find the code for the plots in the paper under the `plotting` direcctory.
+We included the results for a single seed so that it can be run with either `python final_plots.py` for the main text plots or `python supp_plots.py` for the supplementary plots.

 ## Results

 ### Spiking neurons are inactive most of the time and yet the gradient is well approximated